alexirpan/alexirpan.github.io/_posts/2016-11-20-illuminati.markdown

 Your official start date is a month from now, but to speed-up the onboarding process, do the following before orientation.

-* Familiarize PGP, Tor, browser fingerprints, and other parts of computer security.
+* Familiarize yourself with PGP, Tor, browser fingerprints, and other parts of computer security.
 Start using these services in your everyday life.
 As an Illuminati employee, you are now the target for a wide variety of actors.
 Our rule of thumb is, assume the NSA is looking for you, and act